 - About Us

 - Contact us

-Our Azores Soft Outdoor Adventure is perfect for adventuresome travelers looking for varied outdoor activities combined with diverse European Island culture.
+Our Portugal Azores Islands Adventure is perfect for travelers looking for varied outdoor activities combined with diverse European Island culture.
 Walk, Bike, Paddle!
 We have planned a fantastic varied itinerary on this unique and spectacular island archipelagos adventure!

 Composed of 9 unique lush green islands of volcanic origin the archipelago is teeming with dramatic vistas, wildlife, geological wonders and picturesque villages.
 Located about two thirds of the way between the east coast of the United States and Portugal the area enjoys a pleasant temperate climate all year round.

 The immense natural beauty of the Azores Landscape is one of its main attractions.
 Travelers interested in experiencing island culture while being active will find a match here.
 Day trips include walking, trekking, biking and kayaking if the weather permits to name just a few.
 Here you’ll find islands with both tropical and European character.
 You can walk, bike or boat during the day, then sit down to a great local meal with fine Portuguese wines at night.